Pain in the Legs: Could It Be Peripheral Artery Disease?

 What are the signs and symptoms?

-One of the most common symptoms of Peripheral Artery Disease is pain or cramp that comes on with activity and subsides when the activity is stopped.
+One of the most common symptoms of Peripheral Artery Disease is pain or cramp that comes on with physical activity and subsides when the activity is stopped.
+Other signs and symptoms of PAD are:

 - Painful cramping in one or both of your hips, thighs or calf muscles after walking, running or climbing stairs.